kgryte/apple-card-csv/README.md

 -->

-# Apple Card Statement CSV
+# Apple Card Statement

-> Converts an Apple Card statement to CSV.
+> Parses an Apple Card statement.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->